-This topic is intended to help anyone who is interested in quality improvement surrounding Pilonidal Disease.
+Welcome to the APSA Quality and Safety committee Pilonidal Disease Toolkit.
+This page is intended to help anyone who is interested in Quality Improvement (QI) pertaining to Pilonidal Disease.

 Minimally Invasive Pilonidal Management

 At the Pediatric Surgical Services, The Permanente Medical Group, Kaiser Hospital a protocol was devised for conservative management of pilonidal disease focusing on hygiene and local wound care in the outpatient setting.

 - Can be copied into a dot phrase for EPIC EMR users.